The Full Moon for September 2015 is a big event! It brings the nearest Supermoon of the year and a total lunar eclipse!

 Further, the year's BEST lunar eclipse for North America unfolds on the 27th!
 Totality begins at 10:11 P.M.
 (ET) and ends at 11:24 P.M.
 (ET).
 See our Eclipse page for more information.

 The September Harvest Moon

-The full Moon nearest the autumnal equinox is called the Harvest Moon (see dates below).
-This Moon is not just the full Moon that occurs at the time of the harvest.
-It is the full Moon that actually helps the harvest by providing more light at the right time than other full Moons do.
-Learn more in our article, "Shine On, Harvest Moon ."
+Traditionally, full Moon nearest the autumnal equinox is called the Harvest Moon.
+During this month, the Moon helps the harvest by providing more light at the right time than other full Moons do.
+Learn why in our article, "Shine On, Harvest Moon ."